RichysHub/Typo_graphics/docs/source/concepts.rst

     \text{!} = \TwoGlyph{'}{.}

-In general, I will use capital letters, though the logic is not dependent on the specif glyph components.
+In general, I will use capital letters, though the logic is not dependent on the specific glyph components.
 Occasionally I will align glyph stacks of uneven length.
 In this situation, the instructions should have a spacer inserted.
 In fact, the spacer glyph used in these situations can be passed as the keyword argument `instruction_spacer` to :meth:`~Typograph.image_to_text`.
 The default for this is a spacebar glyph, which has the :attr:`~Glyph.name` sp.